Butyrate-rich foods include fiber-rich sources like legumes, whole grains, fruits and vegetables, and more.

 Article Summary

-Several studies highlight the role of butyrate in modulating immune function and supporting a healthy inflammatory response in the gastrointestinal tract.* Furthermore, there is growing evidence of butyrate’s beneficial effect on modulating brain function through the gut-brain axis.*
+Among the SCFAs, butyrate has gained significant scientific interest because of its essential role in supporting gastrointestinal health.* Several studies highlight the role of butyrate in upregulating immune function, as well as supporting a healthy inflammatory response in the gastrointestinal tract.* Furthermore, there is growing evidence of butyrate’s beneficial effect on brain function via the gut-brain axis.*

 How to Incorporate a Diet of Butyrate-Rich Foods